Go to the first, previous, next, last section, table of contents.

 This mode of operation creates a non-interactive shell.

-used as the option argument when invoking Bash, and neither -c nor -s is supplied (see Invoking Bash).
+Used as the option argument when invoking Bash, and neither -c nor -s is supplied (see Invoking Bash).

-filename arguments
+file arguments

 is equivalent to executing

-bash filename arguments
+bash file arguments

-This subshell initializes itself, so that the effect is as if a new shell had been invoked to interpret the script, with the exception that the locations of commands remembered by the parent (see the description of hash in Bourne Shell Builtins) are retained by the child.
+This subshell initializes itself, so that the effect is as if a new shell had been invoked to interpret the script,

 If the first line of a script begins with #!, the remainder of the line specifies an interpreter for the the script, followed by the arguments.